Summer Planning: 4 Tips for Creating Family Rhythms

 As my kids were writing down their summer bucket list, I realized I have goals for them and for myself.

-Aside from faith or family and friend-related goals, you probably have academic, music, or sports-centric objectives you would like to establish for your kiddos.
+Aside from faith or family-related goals, you probably have academic, music, or sports-centric objectives you would like to establish for your kiddos.
 The summer is a great opportunity for them to invest time developing or strengthening specific skills.
 For this, Miami Mom Collective put together a fantastic summer camp guide with tips to choose the best option for your children.
 There are many options from very specific academically-focused camps, to sports training programs, science, arts, cooking, and many more.
 Check it out here!

 3. Establish Summer Goals for You